-Twitter vs. Facebook: Which Is Better?
+Twitter vs. Facebook: Which Is Better for Your Business?

 Should you use both Facebook and Twitter for your business?
 In a word, yes.